 Stress and Parents Fighting

-It’s been a tough year for everyone, especially parents.
-The stress of this pandemic has put extra pressure on their responsibilities to care for you and communicate with each other, so if they’re fighting more than usual… that’s not abnormal!
+Times are tough for everyone, especially parents.
+Stress has put extra pressure on their responsibilities to care for you and communicate with each other, so if they’re fighting more than usual… that’s not abnormal!
 No matter the reason, though, when your parents fight, you’re left to deal with that stress.
 Whether you’re used to family tension or not, it can be tough to know how to deal with parents fighting.
-So then what can you do?
+So, then what can you do?
 First, let’s look at why parents fight.

 Why are your parents fighting?
 Guess what: it’s not your job to know that.
 Whether they act like it or not, they are fully grown adults who are responsible for their relationship and communication with each other.
 The “why” only matters between them, and they’ll need to figure that out in order to make a healthy decision about moving forward.
 Sure, you might already know the “why” because you know your parents, but as far as you are concerned… all that matters is that they are fighting.
 As parents, they are responsible for creating and maintaining a healthy home in which their child can grow and feel safe.
 The fact that you’ve noticed (and presumably researched) the issue means it is already impacting your sense of stability.